 ↪ 알려 주다 means to let someone know.
 It can work like 가르쳐 주다 which means give teaching.

 The ones I showed you here, of course, do not cover all the possible usage of the expression!
-You will have the chance to see other conjugated versions in further lessons!
+As you go through the lessons with me, you'll have a chance to get to know more!